Aerodisk/openvair/README.md

 ### ⚙️ Project Configuration

-Before installing **Open vAir**, you need to set the login and password in the `/opt/aero/openvair/project_config.toml` file.
+Before installing **Open vAIR**, you need to set the login and password in the `/opt/aero/openvair/project_config.toml` file.
 This data is required for system authorization and access to all application functions.